Monster Children

 How was the trip?

 It was awesome.
 I’ve been playing a fair bit of golf over the past few years and have been getting quite into it.
 So, when they hit us up and were like ‘Do you want to drive across the Nullarbor and play this course?’
-I was stoked, I had no idea what we were doing until we were basically already there.
-It was news to me, and I think news to everyone that it even existed.
+I was stoked; I had no idea what we were doing until we were basically already there.
+It was news to me, and I think it was news to everyone that it even existed.

 Yeah, someone told me about it earlier in the year and I was shocked, a golf course across the whole highway.
 How does it work?